Understanding the Uses and Benefits of Furniture Wax

 DIY Recipes for Furniture Wax

-• 1 part carnauba wax (optional for harder finish)
+- 1 part carnauba wax (optional — adds hardness and gloss)

 Health and Safety Considerations